petersatsuse/azure-compute-docs/articles/virtual-machines/linux/azure-n-series-amd-gpu-driver-linux-installation-guide.md

 ```bash
 $ sudo update-initramfs -uk all
 ```
-This ensures the changes take effect and the driver is properly excluded.
+This ensures the changes take effect and the driver is properly blacklisted.
 #### 4.8 Reboot

-After restarting the virtual machine, the default **AMDGPU driver** in Ubuntu Linux distributions shouldn't load because we previously excluded it.
+After restarting the virtual machine, the default **amdgpu driver** in Ubuntu Linux distributions shouldn't load because we previously blacklisted it.
 To confirm that the driver is not loaded, use the following command:

 ```bash
 lsmod | grep amdgpu
 ```

 ##### Uninstallation Steps
-If you need to uninstall the existing AMDGPU driver, follow these steps:
+If you need to uninstall the existing amdgpu driver, follow these steps:

 Check DKMS status:
 ```bash
 dkms status
 ```
-Uninstall the AMDGPU driver:
+Uninstall the amdgpu driver:
 ```bash
 sudo amdgpu-install --uninstall
 sudo amdgpu-uninstall
 ```
-Remove the AMDGPU installation package:
+Remove the amdgpu installation package:
 ```bash
 sudo apt autoremove --purge amdgpu-install
 ```